NCBI-Hackathons/seqacademy/chipseq.md

 Run the code using:

-python scripts/chipseq/macs.py
+`python scripts/chipseq/macs.py

 For an in-depth discussion of what MACS2 does: https://github.com/taoliu/MACS/wiki/Advanced:-Call-peaks-using-MACS2-subcommands

-## 2B.
-Bedtools
-In this tutorial, we'll use Bedtools to extract the intersecting regions of the MACS output between the experimental conditions.

-The Bedtools suite of programs is widely used for genomic interval manipulation or "genome algebra".

-First we'll sort the output.
-The following uses the `sort` command to sort the MACS output.

-python scripts/chipseq/sort.py

 Then we'll find the intersecting regions between the different experimental conditions.
 Run the following command:

-bedtools intersect -a test/SRR6703661/SRR6703661_peaks.narrowPeak.sorted -b test/SRR6703663/SRR6703663_peaks.narrowPeak.sorted -u > test/ChIPSeqintersect.bed
+`bedtools intersect -a test/SRR6703661/SRR6703661_peaks.narrowPeak.sorted -b test/SRR6703663/SRR6703663_peaks.narrowPeak.sorted -u > test/ChIPSeqintersect.bed`

 ### 2C.
 IGV
 A BAM file viewer will allow you to see your reads in an interactive graphical display.
 There are many different viewers available such as UCSC Genome Browser, Integrative Genomics Viewer (IGV), and NCBI Genome Workbench.